dimon-ua/pands-weekly-tasks/README.md

 # Pands - Weekly - Tasks Repository

-Welcome to the **PANDS Weekly Tasks** repository!
-This rep contains weekly assignments and exercises created as part of the Programming and Scripting module.
+Welcome to the PANDS Weekly Tasks repository!
+This repository contains weekly assignments and exercises created as part of the Programming and Scripting module.

 ## Purpose
 The repository is designed to: